WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Audio.PiezoSpeaker.md

 ### Code Example

-The following example shows how to initialize a PiezoSpeaker and play a melody using an array of notes:
+The following example shows how to initialize a PiezoSpeaker and play an A4 note for one second:

 ```csharp
 public class MeadowApp : App<F7Micro, MeadowApp>